Traveling with kids is a daunting prospect, you plan everything with military precision and do your best also to pack plenty of patience.

 This budget bag doesn’t scrimp on storage either — there’s plenty of space for your journey’s essentials without it being too bulky.

 It has 11 pockets to keep everything in order, including a bottle pocket and that all-important pacifier pocket — so you know exactly where to find it in a hurry.

 You can drop baby wipes into the large pouch on the outside, which is suitable for most brands.
 Its convenient position has been chosen to avoid having to delve inside the bag — freeing up your hands.

 - The dark-colored interior makes things tricky to find.

-The YuHan is designed for moms looking for a smaller yet well designed diaper bag.
+This bag is designed for moms looking for a smaller yet well-designed diaper bag.
 Although it has a large capacity, the bag is still light and not at all bulky.

 It comes in various designs — to suit mom or dad — and is made with durable, waterproof material, making spills easy to clean.